apetheory/Stoned/README.md

-A small peer-to-peer secure chat app created using Python EEL to leverage modern web technologies for a stunning GUI.
+ℹ️ A small secure chat app created using Python EEL to leverage web technologies to create a stunning GUI 🔐 AES-256 bit encryption on every message sent.
+Only you and the recipient can see it.
-A project created for my school coursework.
+📚 Created for my school coursework.
+Code written for legibility not efficiency.